Winter activity guide out now! Registration begins Dec 9.

 Water distribution and waste water collection (sewers) are part of your utility services with the City of Beaumont!

-Operations ensures drainage in Beaumont through storm sewers, storm water management facilities, and the LeBlanc Canal.
+The Infrastructure department manages drainage in Beaumont through storm sewers, stormwater management facilities, and the LeBlanc Canal.
 All storm water (rain water, snow thaw, and surface drainage) eventually makes its way to North Saskatchewan River.

 During our annual spring thaw (March or April), natural ponding will occur on our roadways.
 Our team works to resolve ponding concerns as quickly as possible, through snow plowing, snow removal, catch basin clearing, swale clearing, and culvert steaming.
 We will prioritize the concerns by traffic volume on our roadways and public safety.